Mack (publishing): First Book Award

 In 2012, Mack established the First Book Award, in collaboration with the National Media Museum, Bradford and the Wilson Centre for Photography, London.
-This annual photography publishing award is open to photographers who have not previously had a book published by a third party publishing house (this does not include self-published print on demand projects).
+This annual photography publishing award was open to photographers who had not previously had a book published by a third party publishing house.
 The call for submissions emphasises a predilection for projects conceived in book form: works that find a voice through the book.
-The award is not an open submission – but instead each year, a diverse array of international nominators are asked to recommend suitable projects.
-Submissions open in January, the winner is announced in April, and the winning work is published by Mack and the National Media Museum in June.
+Submission was via an array of nominators who were asked to recommend projects.
+The Award ran until 2021.